 We are currently open for submissions.

-We read for our summer issue from May 15-June 15,
+We read for our spring issue from January 15-March 15 and

 We're dedicated to publishing the work of high school students.
 If you're not a high school student, we're not the magazine for you!
 We want to give young, emerging writers a chance to shine.
 So we can know you're a student, please include the name of your high school and your graduation year in your submission.
 This information will remain private!